 Angeles, CA. Ailor noted in the Remarks column

 of the Register, "Radio compass to Earhart for Mexico

 City hop."
-They were undoubtedly carrying one of the
+They were carrying one of the

 early radio compasses developed by Lear’s embryonic

-Later that month, Earhart set a speed record on a solo flight
+Later in April, Earhart set a speed record on a solo flight

 from Los Angeles to Mexico City and then set another record